hence-io/hence-comp/blogs/working-with-polymer-and-es6/4-enhancing-functionality/README.md

 taken a step forward in leveraging the variable & mixin updates poses to the css3/4 specification in hopes this will become another native aspect of your web components as time goes on.

-Lets take a look at how we can start to leverage these:
+Let's take a look at how we can start to leverage these:

 ```css
 /* A specialized selector which applies base styles to your component. */